RetroPie/RetroPie-Docs/docs/Quickguide-for-configuring-limelight-with-Retropie-and-Emulation-Station.md

 pi@retropie ~/RetroPie/roms/ports $ **chmod +x limelight.sh**

-restart the raspberry pi and limelight will be available from the ports section
+restart the raspberry pi and limelight will be available from the ports section.

+_Alternatively you can also try 60fps with 720p by modifying the limelight.sh with this command

+cd /home/pi/limelight/ && java -jar limelight.jar stream -720 -60fps XXX.XXX.XXX.XXX -app Steam -mapping mapfile.map

+(sadly 1080 and 60fps causes unplayable input lag)_